Autumn leaves on a tree

 Tell us about your disability

-Educational institutions have a duty under the Equality Act (2010) to make ‘reasonable adjustments’ to ensure that students with disabilities are not placed at a substantial disadvantage in their access to services, assessment and teaching.
+Educational institutions have a duty under the Equality Act (2010) to make ‘reasonable adjustments’ to ensure that disabled students are not placed at a substantial disadvantage in their access to services, assessment and teaching.

 The University and its colleges make some adjustments in anticipation of disabled students’ support requirements, eg improving physical access to buildings, but also appreciate that individuals are different and further changes may need to be considered and implemented.

 Any disability disclosure will be dealt with confidentially and sensitively.
-If you tell us what your difficulties are then we can discuss appropriate support.
+If you tell us about the impact of your disability we can discuss appropriate support.
 Adjustments can be made and support requirements taken into consideration during the application process to enable you to best demonstrate your abilities and achievements.
-We encourage you to tell us about your disability when you apply by responding the questions on the application form, but if you have not done so, please tell us when you receive an offer of a place.
+We encourage you to tell us about your disability when you apply by responding to the questions on the application form, but if you have not done so, please tell us when you receive an offer of a place.

 In order to provide study support, relevant departments and colleges of the University may need to share information about your needs.
 Information will only be shared with your explicit consent on a need-to-know basis with relevant people, such as the lecturers and tutors who will teach you and relevant library and support staff.
 The information provided is also used to monitor rates of participation in Higher Education by particular groups of people, which is a statutory requirement; it does not form part of any assessment of your application.